angelcolberg/angelcolberg.github/_posts/2018-09-10-ux-process.md

 This is a quick overview of the current design process, methods, and techniques which I employ in order to assess causal user needs and frustrations using observational and subjective data.
 I do this so that I can properly identify which features will satisfy the user's goals and add a definitive value proposition to their experience beyond just solving business case or the initial problem definition.

-Having a deliberate process is especially useful in cases where I need to:
+Having a hypothesis driven design process is especially useful in cases where I need to:

 1. make a decision based on observational or subjective data, otherwise known as qualitative data.
 2. gather behavioral and attitudinal insights from users' qualitative data.